Brian M. Hoffman

 Electron-nuclear double resonance (ENDOR) is a technique that combines NMR and EPR.
 Studies of native and isotopically enriched metalloenzymes hold the promise of individually characterizing every atom of the catalytically active metal center.
 The systems we are studying include peroxidases, copper proteins containing the blue-copper center, and proteins that contain multimetal centers such as aconitase, cytochrome oxidase, and hydrogenase.
 Our work includes the development of multifrequency CW and pulsed (nsec) ENDOR spectrometers.

-Evidence for Oxygen Binding at the Active Site of Particulate Methane Monooxygenase.
-Culpepper MA, Cutsail GE, Hoffman BM, and Rosenzweig AC.
+Identification of the Valence and Coordination Environment of the Particulate Methane Monooxygenase Copper Centers by Advanced EPR Characterization.
+Culpepper MA, Cutsail GE, Gunderson WA, Hoffman BM, and Rosenzweig AC.
 Journal of the American Chemical Society.
-2012 May 9;134(18):7640-7643.
+2014 August 20;136(33):11767-11775.